Zara’s big January sale is here with £40 dupes of Carrie Bradshaw’s go-to heels

 Pack of mini rhinestone piercings: Was £11.99, now £7.99, Zara.com

-It’s currently unknown how long Zara’s Boxing Day deals will last, but in 2020 it went on right through until mid-January 2021, making it much longer than the brand’s Black Friday and summer sales.
+It’s currently unknown how long Zara’s deals will last, but in 2020 it went on right through until mid-January 2021, making it much longer than the brand’s Black Friday and summer sales.

 Voucher codes